“Prague won’t let you go, the little mother has claws,” so said Franz Kafka, the capital’s most famous son.

 If you’re into fine and modern art, you’ll also be near plenty of theatres, museums, and galleries.
 The area is also great for nightlife and entertainment, so you definitely won’t be bored when you stay here.

 Where to stay in Prague’s New Town / near Wenceslas Square – top recommendations

 For apartments near Wenceslas Square, check out Wenceslas Square Terraces.
 It’s right by Wenceslas Square so you’ll be spoilt for choice if you plan to shop and eat.
 Spacious apartments with great views of the city fit four and start at USD 200.

 For budget accommodations in Prague’s New Town, check out Hostel Downtown.
-It’s a great choice for those wanting to meet locals and fellow travelers as the staff frequently organizes food events and night tours.
+It’s a great choice for those wanting to meet locals and fellow travelers as the staff frequently organize food events and night tours.
 Beds start at USD 36.

 Quick tips for exploring Prague’s vibrant New Town